benzoadrian/search-hackathon/README.md

-# Coordinate Explorer: Real-Time Geospatial Intelligence
+# Inttrest: Real-Time Geospatial Intelligence

 **Turn any map coordinate into actionable insights—live, fast, and relevant.**